Unity-Technologies/PostProcessing/Documentation~/Installation.md

 # Installation

-## Package

-To install post-processing or update to the latest version, use the Package Manager that comes with Unity 2018.1.
+Use the Package Manager to install the package or to update to the latest version.

-> **Note:** if you've installed one of the [scriptable render pipelines](https://docs.unity3d.com/Manual/ScriptableRenderPipeline.html) in your project then the post-processing package will already be installed.

 Go to `Window > Package Manager` and switch the view from `In Project` to `All`.
 Select `Postprocessing` in the list.
 In the right panel you'll find information about the package and a button to install or update to the latest available version for the version of Unity you are running.

-## Sources
+## Downloads

 You can also use the bleeding edge version of post-processing, but only packaged versions are officially supported.
-If you're not familiar with Git, download [Github Desktop](https://desktop.github.com/) as it's easy to use and integrates well with Github.
+If you're not familiar with Git, download [Github Desktop](https://desktop.github.com/) as it's easy to use and integrates well with GitHub.

 Before installing, make sure you don't already have the `Postprocessing` package installed or it will conflict with a source installation.
 If you have the package already installed, you can remove it using the Package Manager (`Window > Package Manager`).